On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-This section considers the problem of a DeepONet-based generator interacting with a simulator.
-In such a problem, a significant concern is the error propagation and accumulation of Algorithms~\ref{alg:DeepONet-scheme} and \ref{alg:residual-DeepONet} when interacting with the numerical simulator.
-Moreover, this error accumulation drastically increases in the small training data regime.
+This section considers the problem of a DeepONet-based SG that interacts with a simulator.
+One significant concern in this problem is the error propagation and accumulation of Algorithms~\ref{alg:DeepONet-scheme} and \ref{alg:residual-DeepONet}.
+Moreover, this error accumulation increases drastically when working with limited training data.